alloba/book-of-hours-notes/Book Of Hours/books/The Watchful Tantra.md

 ### Study Complete Description
 I've Read...

-[[Sun-In-Splendour|The Sun]] passes through the House at the appointed time.
+[[The Sun-In-Splendour|The Sun]] passes through the House at the appointed time.
 Since the Sun's division, the time has become uncertain.'